jhkrug/jhkrug.github.io/about.md

 ---

 John Krug.
-I work at [Lancaster University](http://www.lancaster.ac.uk) in the [library](http://lancaster.ac.uk/library) where I attempt to do things with library systems and analytics and maybe some linked data.
+I work at [Lancaster University](http://www.lancaster.ac.uk) in the [Library](http://lancaster.ac.uk/library) in the Digital Innovation team where I attempt to do things with library systems and analytics and maybe some linked data.

 <a href="/atom.xml">RSS</a>